rlsn/Ingestor/README.md

 The module can be used with a GUI, terminal commands or Python APIs (more functionalities).
 For Python APIs use cases please refer to [this notebook](api_demo.ipynb).

 ### Configurations
 Edit [`system.conf`](system.conf) to change the default system settings.
-In particular, set `data_dir` to the desired data storage location, either a local path or a remote path, such as a mounted NFS.
+In particular, set `data_dir` to the desired data storage location, either a local path or a cloud NFS.

 ### Run GUI
 ```